amrhdh1/IPL-2025-Analysis/README.md

 📁 Data Source

-The analysis is based on the `IPCS.xlsx - Sheet1.csv` dataset, containing detailed statistics for each match in the IPL 2025 season.
+The analysis is based on the `IPL Dashboard.xlsx - Sheet1.csv` dataset, containing detailed statistics for each match in the IPL 2025 season.

 🛠️ Tools Used